VachaLab/gorder-manual/src/installation.md

 2. **Install `gorder`.**
     - Run `cargo install gorder` in your terminal.

 You can verify that the installation was successful by running `gorder --version`.
 The current version of the `gorder` tool should be displayed in the terminal.
-You can now call `gorder` from anywhere.
+If everything went right, you can now call `gorder` from anywhere.